VitoAntonioPagone/arxiv_summarizer/README.md

 ## Automatic Daily Extraction and Summarization

  You can automate the extraction and summarization of arXiv articles based on specific keywords using Google Apps Script.
- This setup will run daily and add newly found article titles (with links) to a Google Doc.
+ This setup will run daily and add newly found article titles (with links and summaries) to a Google Doc.

  ### Steps to Set Up